-The dental team includes two dentists, two dental nurses, one receptionist and one practice manager.
-The practice has one treatment room.
+The dental team includes six dentists, five dental nurses, three receptionists, (one of which was also a trainee dental nurse) and one practice manager.
+The practice has four treatment rooms.

 The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
 The practice manager was the registered manager.